Rohea/re-polished/README.md

 - transparentize

 New functions are added as soon as we need them or someone makes a nice pull request :)

+## TODO

+- Add more functions
+- Possibly create a proper monorepo structure with published sub packages